Mohammed-Salameh/Network/Network Topolgy.md

 In the diagram above, all devices are connected to the single bus.
 If one device sends data, it travels along the bus, and each device listens to see if the message is intended for them.

 ### **Summary**:
 Bus topology is a simple, cost-effective network design ideal for small networks, but it suffers from performance and reliability issues as the network grows.
-For this reason, it has been largely replaced by other topologies in modern networks.
+For this reason, it has been largely replaced by other topologies in modern networks.</p>